KubaTaba1uga/c_lists/README.md

   ...
 ```

-I think it would be nice to give C developers a datastructures libs that wouldn't create `void *` limitation.

 ## BTW What is nice about C Lists Library?
  - Only two files are required to use particullar list, source file and header file. <br>
  - There is no macro overusage so the library is simple to understand and use. <br>